-The example shows a broker eu-north-1 connecting to two upstream brokers eu-east-1 and eu-west-1, and applying queue federated_queue federated_queue , and also applying address federation to federated_address .
+The example shows a broker eu-north-1 connecting to two upstream brokers eu-east-1 and eu-west-1, and applying queue federation to queue federated_queue , and also applying address federation to federated_address .

 It is important that federation name is globally unique.